wp-plugins/pricing-deals-for-woocommerce/readme.txt

 == Changelog ==

+= 1.0.8.9 - 2014-11-11 =
+* Fix - pricing issue - doing_ajax
+* Fix - pricing issue - login on the fly at checkout
+* Fix - is_taxable Issue
+* Fix - Product-level rule include/exclude list
+* Enhancement - Shortcode Standard version now produces messages 'in the loop' only when matching the product information
+* Enhancement - Shortcode Standard version now sorts msgs based on request

 = 1.0.8.8 - 2014-10-19 =
 * Enhancement - Added "Wholesale Tax Free" Role.
 Added "buy_tax_free" Role Capability.
 		Now **Any** User logged in with a role with the "buy_tax_free" Role Capability